What is an environmental scan?

 What are the roles for the NCCDH to support public health action to address the structural and social determinants of health?

-To engage with the Canadian public health community, the NCCDH will use a tailored, multi-component approach, including a scoping review of the literature (completed), an online survey (in progress) and a variety of strategic conversations (in progress).
+To engage with the Canadian public health community, the NCCDH will use a tailored, multi-component approach, including a scoping review of the literature (completed), an online survey (completed) and a variety of strategic conversations (in progress).
 An analysis of the information gathered will be shared with the public health community, including partners and collaborators.

 We want to hear from Canadian public health practitioners, researchers, decision makers, policymakers and partners/collaborators at all levels.
 How are you taking action, and how can we better support your work?